Humaniacul/stable-makeup-original/README.md

 For issues and questions:
 - Open an issue on GitHub
-- Check the [SHMT repository](https://github.com/snowfallingplum/SHMT) for technical details
+- Check the [SHMT repository](https://github.com/snowfallingplum/SHMT) for technical details# Trigger deployment